 Every year, millions of people discover the beauty of the western White Mountains by foot.
 With incredible panoramic views, classic New England hiking trails, and beautiful native wildlife, the area has become a popular year-round destination.
-Summer is the perfect time to get out on the trails – the days are long, the temperatures are warm, and the skies are mostly blue.
+Summer is the perfect time to get out on the trails – the days are long, the temperatures are warm (usually), and the skies are mostly blue.

 Franconia Notch State Park is the most visited area in the western White Mountains.
 Home to the Old Man of the Mountain, Flume Gorge, and countless miles of recreational hiking and biking trails, there are many reasons why so many people flock to the state park.
 Unfortunately the parking can be challenging.

 Thanks to a couple of our local experts, we’ve compiled a list of some of the best hiking trails that don’t require waking up at 5 am to find a parking spot.

 The Best Hiking Trails in the Western White Mountains

 The Lincoln Woods Trail is one of the most popular hiking trails in the White Mountains.
 Located off the Kancamagus Highway, the Lincoln Woods Trail parking lot, which can fit 170 vehicles, is about a few miles from the center of town.
 The 2.9-mile out-and-back trail follows the path of the old East Branch and Lincoln Railroad along the Pemigewasset River.
 If you’d like a longer hike, then you can take one of the many side trails off the Lincoln Woods Trail.